brandongillett/microservices/services/README.md

 ### Environment Variables

-- The `.env` file will define most of the environment variables used for local development and production.
+- The `.env` file will define most of the environment variables used for local development.
 However, some variables are service-specific in `docker-compose.yml`.
 For example, each service must pass the environment variable `POSTGRES_DB` for database configuration.
 Ensure that the value of `POSTGRES_DB` corresponds to the service being developed.
 - Example in docker-compose.yml for the `auth` service:

 ```